The essential role AI motion tracking can play in post-op and post-trauma recovery

 In medicine, AI-powered systems have been shown to out-perform doctors at detecting certain types of cancer.
 This is because the deep learning algorithms behind AI systems are optimized to handle massive amounts of digital image data.

-Now computer vision and AI motion tracking technology can be used to analyze a patient’s movements during digital physiotherapy sessions, too.
-By tracking their range of motion and identifying areas where they may be struggling or experiencing pain, therapists can adjust their treatment plans to address those specific needs.
+Now computer vision and AI motion tracking technology could be used to analyze a patient’s movements during digital physiotherapy sessions, too.
+By tracking their range of motion and identifying areas where they may be struggling or experiencing pain, therapists may adjust their treatment plans to address those specific needs.

 Using AI for physiotherapy can also give patients real-time feedback on their progress, allowing them to see the results of their hard work and stay motivated throughout recovery.
 Ultimately, computer vision and motion tracking technology could help orthopedic rehabilitation patients regain their full range of motion more quickly and efficiently than traditional therapy methods alone.